 Jan Willem studied film music and composition at several Schools and Conservatoires such as the School Of Entertainment and Technology (apprenticeship as a composer for media) and Zurich University Of Arts (Bachelor in Composition for Film, Theatre and Media) with professors such as Niki Reiser, Peter Scherer, Rodolphe Schacher, Till Löffler, Benjamin Lang, André Bellmont, Matthias Steinauer.
 He finished his master degree in “Composition for Screen” with distinction at the Royal College Of Music in London (professors: Vasco Hexel, Enrica Sciandrone, Ken Hesketh, Francis Shaw, Gilbert Nouno) for which he was awarded a german talent scholarship by “DAAD” (“Deutscher Akademischer Auslandsdienst”).
 Here, he came also in contact with film composers such as George Fenton, Michael Giacchino, and Harry Gregson-Williams during college intern masterclasses.

 As a conductor, his main focus is on film scores.
 Most recently he conducted the Wuppertal Symphonic Orchestra (who worked with Composers such as Hans Zimmer) for a live-to-picture film music concert.

 Besides composition, Jan Willem is working as a lecturer for film music at London College of Music/University of West London and guest lecturer at London South Bank University and Kingston University London.
-As "ambassador" for film music he is going to festivals and congresses (as such as the Medienforum Mittweida or Lüneburg Short-Film Festival IM.KASTEN) to develop young filmmakers understanding about the use of sound and music, as well as the collaborative aspects and demands in film productions.
+As "ambassador" for film music he is going to festivals and congresses (such as the Medienforum Mittweida, Lüneburg Short-Film Festival IM.KASTEN or Raindance Film Festival) to develop young filmmakers understanding about the use of sound and music, as well as the collaborative aspects and demands in film productions.